 Time: Expect that this process will take 5-8 weeks

 Team: You’ll need to create a Branding Committee with a total of 3-5 people.
 These people should know your company’s core purpose, vision, products/services, and audience.
 They will also become your brand ambassadors who know the brand from top to bottom when the process is over.
 If your high-level executives are removed from your target audience, consider including a lower-level engineering director who has specific insight into your audience and their pains, and who will be a strong brand ambassador.

 Process: There will likely be homework before the process starts and then a kickoff that can last from 2-4 hours.
 The messaging will go through multiple drafts, each discussed as a group with TREW Marketing and your internal Branding Committee.
 Much information is gleaned from these discussions, and the TREW team comes armed with questions and research.
 Sometimes clients wish to add in additional competitor research or customer interviews to fully understand the market or audience they’re working with.

 Final Deliverables: Once the reviews are complete, every positioning and messaging project includes a positioning statement, corporate pitch, and final “About Us” content that’s ready for your site.
 Optional deliverables include a tagline, pitches for specific audience, or industry segments, corporate slide decks, and specific product or service messaging.

-To get started with your brand positioning and messaging, download our free ebook, "Smart Marketing for Engineers: Build Your Foundation."
+To get started with your brand positioning and messaging, download our free Ebook:

 This blog updated from its original publication on August 4, 2015.